naturalis/nbclassify/README.md

 artificial neural networks to classify images of orchid species.
 The layout is as follows:

-* `data/databases/`: Contains schemas of databases used by any of the scripts.
 * `doc/`: Contains documentation.
 * `html/`: Contains a web application for image classification.
 It implements the `nbclassify` package.